elpatron68/SnowRunner-Tool/Readme.md

 Set the amount of money you´d like to have by entering a value and clicking the *Set money* button.
 Before changing the money in your save game, another backup will be created.

+After restoring a save game from a backup or after altering the money, the Epic Launcher detects locally changed files.
+You are asked if you want to upload local files into the cloud or download cloud files to your local disk.
+Choose *Upload local files*.

+## Useful links

+- User [grimdanfango](https://forums.focus-home.com/user/grimdanfango) made a Powershell Script that creates Backups in a configurable interval while the game is running.
+Instructions can be found <a href="https://forums.focus-home.com/topic/47932/backup-save-game-script" target="_blank">here</a>.
+- Thread on <a href="https://www.reddit.com/r/snowrunner/comments/gdf1jt/pc_snowrunner_backs_up_your_saved_games_heres_how/" target="_blank">Reddit</a> discussing the games´s backups and how to restore them manually.

 ## License

 ![](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png)